monicah79/Final-capstone-backend/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project then don't forget to give a star star on this repository.
+If you like this project then don't forget to give a star on this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>